• tiktok

 Qualifications You Will Gain:

-• Level 1 Diploma in Work-Based Racehorse Care
+• As well as achieving your Level 1 Diploma in Work-Based Racehorse Care you will also gain the following skills and qualifications:

 • Emergency First Aid Certificate

-• L3 Award in the Principles of Transporting Horses by Road on Short Journeys
+• Level 3 Award in the Principles of Transporting Horses by Road

-• Life skills, including cooking, nutrition, fitness, looking after your money and talks from speakers from NARS and Racing Welfare
+• Life skills, including cooking, nutrition, fitness, looking after your money, CV writing and much more

-In addition, learners also improve their self-esteem, independence, self-confidence and resilience.
+In addition, learners improve their self-esteem, independence, self-confidence and resilience.

 What Happens After the Course?